CraigChamberlain/SolarLunarDate/README.md

-# LunarSolarDate
+# SolarLunarDate
-Utility to help name Beach Cast sculpture on a Lunar/Solar Calendar
+Utility to help name Beach Cast sculpture on a Solar/Lunar Calendar

 ## Date format may ultimately be one of the following
 - {SolarYear}-{FullmoonsOfYTD}-{Phase of Moon in 1/8ths of Moon}